Hodgkin Lymphoma: Diagnosis

 If your healthcare provider thinks you may have Hodgkin lymphoma, certain exams and tests will need to be done to be sure.
 Diagnosing Hodgkin lymphoma starts with your healthcare provider asking you questions.
 You will be asked about your medical history, your symptoms, risk factors, and family history of disease.
 Your healthcare provider will also give you a physical exam.

-A biopsy is the only way for your doctors to know for sure if you have Hodgkin disease.
-For a biopsy, the doctor removes a sample of the tumor.
-The sample is sent to a lab, where a pathologist checks it under a microscope for cancer cells.
-Several types of biopsies can be done to look for Hodgkin disease.
+A biopsy is a small sample of tissue that’s removed and checked for cancer cells.
+A biopsy is the only way for your healthcare provider to know for sure if you have Hodgkin lymphoma.
+For a biopsy, the doctor removes a sample of tissue.
+The sample is sent to a lab.
+A doctor called a pathologist checks it under a microscope for cancer cells.
+A few types of biopsies can be done to look for Hodgkin lymphoma.

-This is usually the preferred type of biopsy if your doctor suspects you may have Hodgkin disease.
-In an excisional biopsy, a surgeon takes out a whole lymph node.
-This type of biopsy almost always gives the pathologist enough tissue to make a complete diagnosis.
-In an incisional biopsy, only part of the tumor is taken out.
-This form of biopsy can be useful to tell whether additional sites or recurrence (a return of the disease) are present.
+Excisional or incisional biopsy.
+This is often the preferred type of biopsy for Hodgkin lymphoma.
+For an excisional biopsy, a surgeon takes out a whole lymph node.
+This type of biopsy almost always gives the pathologist enough tissue to make a full diagnosis.
+For an incisional biopsy, only part of the tumor is taken out.
+This type of biopsy can tell if there are more areas of disease.
+It can also tell if the disease has grown back.